intnovaction/IntNovAction.Utils.ExcelImporter/README.md

 ```

+It supports nested objects also (1-1 relationships), but the default constructor must create the nested objects.

 It also allows to generate an Excel file with the exact format to import the data, very useful as a template

 ```c#